insys-icom/M3_Container/doc/HowTo_Etherpad.md

 This document will describe how to install Ethernet within a container.

 ## Install and configure a container with NodeJS
+Make sure the time and date of the router is up to date.
+This is important for certificates to become valid.

 Upload and configure the [NodeJS container](https://m3-container.net/M3_Container/images/container_nodejs.tar) on your router.
 Bridge the container to an IP net that has access to the internet.
 Enter the container and set up networking there.
 Enter a reachable address for the DNS server, most likely this will be the routers IP address:
 <pre>
 root@container_nodejs ~  $ <b>echo "nameserver \<IP address of nameserver\>" > /etc/resolv.conf</b>